JosephSilber/page-cache/readme.md

 As a rule of thumb, it's good practice to add this to your deployment script.
 That way, whenever you push an update to your site the page cache will be automatically cleared.

 If you're using [Forge](https://forge.laravel.com)'s Quick Deploy feature, you should add this line to the Deploy Script for your site.
+This'll ensure that the cache is cleared whenever you push an update to your site.

 ## License